Lydster/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+  forEach takes in an array and iterated through each element of it. .map takes is an array and does something to each element and returns an array.

 2. What is the difference between a function and a method?

+  a method is a function, but it's built into an object.

 3. What is closure?

+  it's basically a scope chain.
+It tells a function what variables it has access to based on a set of rules.

 4. Describe the four rules of the 'this' keyword.

+  1. window - console.log(this) selects everything in the window.
+  2. implicit - is when you are calling this inside of an object, so it implied that tthe this keyword belongs to the object that it's in.
+  3. explicit - is whne you directly use the call, bind, or apply key words to bind an object's attributes to a selected object.
+  4. new - is when you create a new object from a constructor function.

 5. Why do we need super() in an extended class?

+  super() tells the new object that it should take on the attributes of the object selected in the create Object extends OtherObject declaratiton

 ## Project Set up